devfeel/mapper/README.md

 # devfeel/mapper
-A simple mapper tools for different struct or map to struct
+A simple and easy go tools for auto mapper struct to map, struct to struct, slice to slice, map to slice, map to json.

 ## 1. Install